 - Reboot your Oculus headset and plug it back to the PC.

-Check if Oculus Link works properly with your VR rig now.
+Check whether Oculus Link works properly with your VR rig or not.
 If not, proceed to the next method.

 More often than not, disabling the in-game overlay feature can make your games or programs run more smoothly.
 So you could also give it a shot.
 Below we’ll show you how to do this specifically on GeForce Experience.